A-R0n/Big-0/README.md

 > Multi-Part Algorithms: Add vs Mulitply

     -- You multiply the run times when for loops are nested and add them otherwise.

 > Amortized Time

     -- takes into account the runtime will change complexity when inserting new elements.
 When new insertions are made, the runtime is O(n) but most of the period will be faster -> O(1).

+> Log N Runtimes

+    -- A binary search in a sorted array.
+You compare x to the midpoint and sort through the left if x is smaller or right if x is bigger.